Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems

-by triangulated subcategories.
-In particular, purely homological constraints on the components of such a decomposition can control geometric properties of $X$.
-For example, if all the $\cat{A}_i$, but one, are ``trivial'' (equivalent to the derived category of the base field), then the nontrivial component of the decomposition should contain nontrivial information about the birational geometry of $X$.
+by admissible triangulated subcategories:\ purely homological properties of the components of such a decomposition often reflect geometric properties of $X$.
+For example, if for each $i > 1$, the component $\cat{A}_i$ is ``zero dimensional'' (i.e., equivalent to the bounded derived category of the base field), then $\cat{A}_1$ should contain nontrivial information about the birational geometry of $X$.
 When $X$ is a Fano threefold, many examples support this idea \cite{berna_macri_mehro_stella}, \cite{bolognesi_bernardara:conic_bundles}, \cite{bondal_orlov:semiorthogonal}, \cite{kuznetsov:v14}, \cite{kuznetsov:v12}.

-In particular, in the case that $X \to S$ is a conic bundle over a rational complex surface, a semiorthogonal decomposition by trivial categories and derived categories of smooth projective curves allows to reconstruct the intermediate jacobian $J(X)$ as the sum of the jacobians of the curves.
+In particular, in the case that $X \to S$ is a conic bundle over a rational complex surface, a semiorthogonal decomposition by derived categories of points and smooth projective curves allows one to reconstruct the intermediate jacobian $J(X)$ as the sum of the jacobians of the curves.
 This can determine the rationality of $X$ when $S$ is minimal \cite{bolognesi_bernardara:conic_bundles}.
-More generally, this works if $X$ is a complex threefold with negative Kodaira dimension (e.g., a Fano threefold) whose codimension 2 cycles are universally described by a principally polarized abelian variety.
-The purely homological property of admitting a particular semiorthogonal decomposition is then, in such cases, related to classical notions of representability of cycles on $X$.
+More generally, this works if $X$ is a complex threefold with negative Kodaira dimension (e.g., a Fano threefold) whose codimension 2 cycles are universally described by a principally polarized abelian variety \cite[\S3.2]{bolognesi_bernardara:representability}.
+In such cases, homological properties of semiorthogonal decompositions are related to classical notions of representability of cycles on $X$.